 Learn How To Use WordPress Admin Area

-The admin area or WordPress Dashboard, is the administrative area of the WordPress site.
-The Admin Area is where you can configure your website, install plugins and publish content.
+The admin area or WordPress Dashboard, is the administrative area where you will manage all your blog’s content, design and functionality.

-Type the Username and Password you created when you installed WordPress.
+Enter the Username and Password created when you installed WordPress.

 Posts typically appear in a blog.
 When you write a blog entry, you will use a post.
 Posts appear in reverse chronological order on your blog’s page.
 Posts also have a build in commenting feature that allows users to comment on topics.
 To create a post, simply click on Posts > Add new.